 Bathroom with bath and shower over, WC and wash basin.

 - Travel Cot (excluding linen)

 Bed linen and towels are INCLUDED.
 The first £25 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by electric central heating and open fire (starter pack of coal INCLUDED).
-Wifi is INCLUDED (subject to fair usage policy).
+WiFi is INCLUDED.
 A maximum of 1 dog is welcome at an additional charge (1 medium, 1 small).
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 |16 Sep 2022 - 06 Oct 2022||POA|